tomhendra/courses/15-fem-professional/3-javascript-the-recent-parts/README.md

 - Some people have gone way further with tag functions.
 - They don't even have to return a string.
-- For example RegEx written on multiple lines with whitespace that is parsed into a normal RegEx by a tag function, n ot retuning a string but an actual regular expression.
+- For example regex written on multiple lines with whitespace that is parsed into a normal regex by a tag function, n ot retuning a string but an actual regular expression.
 - People have made entire programming languages where the interpretor is the tag function.
 - JSX requires a compiler because it is not standard JS.
 Someone decided to write a JSX tag function, that returns the actual DOM object.
 - Tagged Templates are incredibly powerful, and a great extension point for writing more declarative JavaScript.